FAQs

 • Regular reporting of safety hazards including damaged safety signs, blocked storm drains, road hazards, and tree hazards.

-• Coordinating and implementing the Street Sign Initiative, which will lead to improved community safety with reflective, readable, and compliant signage throughout the neighborhood
+• Upkeep of the purchased Street Signs, leading to improved community safety with reflective, readable, and compliant signage throughout the neighborhood.

 • Responding to individual complaints and concerns as appropriate.